dgleba/tools599/ripr/README.md

 # todo

+1.
 Use https://github.com/mevdschee/php-crud-api to add an api to the db so it can be access with http calls using curl, or many other tools.

+2.
+add info column and put things like running OS